telerik/fiddler-everywhere-docs/get-started/collaboration.md

 ## Notifications for Shared Content

 The Fiddler Everywhere client informs the collaborators for shared sessions in two channels:
 - The collaborators will receive an email with an invitation to open the shared sessions.
-In case the creator has added note, the email will contain the note as well.
+If the creator has added note, the email will contain the note as well.
 - All listed collaborators will receive a notification within the Fiddler Everywhere client.
-You can click on the notification to immediately open the share sessions in a separate tab.
+You can click the notification to immediately open the share sessions in a separate tab.

     ![Notification for received content](../images/settings/notifications-for-shared-content.png)